 Unusual tendency to make mistakes:

 The frustration, anxiety, and burden become overwhelming, and they start to show an increasing tendency to make mistakes.
-Poor time taking, prescribing errors, and inattentive behavior towards professional duties become part of their regular routine.
+Moreover, poor time taking, prescribing errors, and inattentive behavior towards professional duties become part of their regular routine.

-The most frequent emotional exhaustion symptoms of Burnout that medical professionals have explained are:
+The most frequent emotional exhaustion symptoms of burnout medical professionals explain are:

 - Being unhappy at work